centrifuge/cps/cps/CP0/CP0.md

 ### Cooling-off period

 A cooling-off period is the time that must pass before a proposal can be re-submitted.
-If a proposal fails to pass an off-chain or an on-chain vote, the cooling-off period is 15 days (counting from when the snapshot vote has ended) before a new RFC can be resubmitted.
+If a proposal fails to pass an offchain or an onchain vote, the cooling-off period is 15 days (counting from when the snapshot vote has ended) before a new RFC can be resubmitted.

 The cooling-off period is important in order to take the feedback from the Community into account and make the necessary changes to the submitted proposal, and re-submit the RFC.